Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Introduction

 \section{Introduction}

-The field of humanoid robotics has received an increasing interest over the last few decades \cite{Raibert1986}.
-In contrast to conventional robotic designs working in specialized environments (e.g. highly customized robotic arms in assembly lines), robots with anthropomorphic features are expected to be more adept in a growing number of environments in which they are expected to perform, as most of the real environments have been initially designed to suit human needs and anatomy \cite{Adams2000}.
-Humanoid designs are also desirable from a human--robot interaction point of view: Humans tend to interact and communicate better with human-like entities.
+The field of humanoid robotics has received an increasing interest over the last few decades \cite{Raibert1986,Adams2000}.
+In contrast to conventional robotic designs working in specialized environments (e.g. highly customized robotic arms in assembly lines), robots with anthropomorphic features are expected to be more adept in a growing number of environments in which they are to perform, as most of the real environments have been designed to suit human anatomy and needs \cite{Swinson2000}.
+Humanoid designs are also desirable from a human--robot interaction point of view: humans tend to interact and communicate better with human-like entities \cite{Yamaoka2007}.

 Bipedal locomotion is a principal part of the research efforts in the field of humanoid robotics.
 The main motivation for studying bipedal locomotion, and walking robots in general, is that it is in many ways superior to conventional wheeled approaches on real terrain \cite{Huang2001} and in situations where robots need to accompany, or replace, humans.
 Another motivation for the research on bipedal walking robots is to gain a better understanding of the physiology of human locomotion \cite{Raibert1986}.